drankush/QueryPop/README.md

    - Open **System Preferences** > **Keyboard** > **Shortcuts**.
    - Select **Services** on the left.
    - Find the service you created ("Run QueryPop") and add a shortcut by clicking **Add Shortcut**.

+3. **Binding to Cmd/Ctrl+C**:
+   - Note: macOS does not natively support binding the Cmd+C shortcut to a new function without overriding its default behavior.
+However, you can use a combination of other shortcuts or tools like Keyboard Maestro, BetterTouchTool to achieve similar functionality.

 ### 🪟 On Windows: